↑ This is me right now.

 Where I work, we keep a very steady pulse.
 In Traction lingo, we’re a 90-day company.
 That means we set detailed, quarterly goals and monitor them in weekly departmental meetings that everyone attends.
 Each person on team, including me, is responsible for these goals; they’re documented and understood by all.

-As usual, last quarter was very busy.
+As usual, the last two quarters were very busy.
 I got the following things done:

 I’ve got a few specific professional goals this quarter.
 They include: